2016 NCAA Division I men's basketball championship game: Starting lineups

-† = 2016 All-American

 Game summary

 The first half of the National Championship game was tightly fought, with neither team taking a lead larger than five points in the first 19 minutes.
 In the last minute of the half, North Carolina briefly went up by seven points, and had a chance to go up by nine.
 However, Villanova's Josh Hart blocked a layup attempt, which led to a Phil Booth jump shot at the other end of the court, cutting the deficit to 39–34 as the clock expired.
 At halftime, Joel Berry II of the Tar Heels led all players with 15 points.
 Despite entering the game ranked only 294th out of all 351 Division I teams in three-point shooting, North Carolina hit seven of their nine three-point attempt in the first half.
 However, the Tar Heels hit just 32% of their two-point attempts.
 Villanova had the edge in points the paint by an 18–12 margin, connecting on 65% on their two-point shots.
 The Tar Heels led in fast break points by a 10–2 margin and collected five offensive rebounds compared to only one for Villanova.
 Villanova's Kris Jenkins played just four minutes in the half after getting into early foul trouble.

 After the halftime break, Villanova went on a 13–2 run and reclaimed the lead.
 With 6:13 left in the second half, Ryan Arcidiacono of the Wildcats hit a three-point field goal to give his team a lead of six points.
 With 4:47 to go, Villanova was up by a game-high 10 points, leading 67–57.
 However, North Carolina fought back with two straight field goals.
 With 1:38 remaining, Villanova led 70–64 before Marcus Paige of the Tar Heels hit a three-pointer to cut the lead in half.
 After a Villanova turnover, Brice Johnson hit a bank shot to cut the Wildcats' lead to one point.
 Phil Booth of the Wildcats was fouled by Isaiah Hicks with 35.7 seconds left.
 He hit both free throws to put the lead back to three points.
 Paige missed a layup attempt on the ensuing possession, but North Carolina got the rebound and Paige made a reverse layup to cut the lead back to one.
 Villanova's Josh Hart was then fouled and hit both free throws.